 Shirley Jo Hite

 A native of Pittsylvania County and avid kayaker, Shirley Jo earned an associate degree from Danville Community College and joined the workforce as an agency secretary for Jefferson Pilot Life Insurance Company.
 She then accepted a position with what was then Dibrell Brothers, Inc. (and eventually DIMON Inc.), providing support to the President, Chief Operating Officer, and Senior Vice-Presidents, prior to joining DRF as the executive assistant in 2005.

 A native of Pittsylvania County, Lori serves as the director of marketing and communications working to develop strategic marketing efforts for DRF and its regional partners.
 She has experience that spans public relations; event/sponsorship management and marketing; strategic communications planning; and digital and social media project planning, development and implementation.
 Prior to joining DRF, she held various positions with Birmingham, Alabama-based Luckie & Company, a national full-service marketing and advertising agency.
 She is a Cum Laude graduate of Samford University with a major in Journalism/Mass Communications and a minor in Business.
 She is also certified by the Institute for Crisis Management.
-Lori is a 2015 graduate of Lead Virginia, a gubernatorial appointee to the Virginia Council on Women, a 2016 recipient of the Danville Pittsylvania County Chamber of Commerce Young Professionals PACE (Professional and Community Engagement) Award and a member of the board of directors for God's Storehouse in Danville and holds a certificate in nonprofit management from Duke University Office of Continuing Studies.
+Lori is a 2015 graduate of Lead Virginia, a 2016 recipient of the Danville Pittsylvania County Chamber of Commerce Young Professionals PACE (Professional and Community Engagement) Award, a member of the board of directors for God's Storehouse in Danville and holds a certificate in nonprofit management from Duke University Office of Continuing Studies.